JuliaEarth/GeoStats.jl/docs/src/estimators.md

 data configuration and variogram model, and then estimates are made at various locations.

 The object construction takes care of building the Kriging system and factorizing the LHS with an appropriate decomposition (e.g. Cholesky, LU).
-The `estimate` method performs the estimation at a given location:
+The `predict` function performs the estimation at a given location:

 ```@docs
-estimate
+predict
 ```

 A typical use of the interface is as follows: